-On this episode of Simply Put, Barry Cooper introduces us to a classic expression of Reformed theology: the Westminster Standards.
+How would you encapsulate the Bible’s teaching with both precision and beauty?
+In this episode, Barry Cooper introduces us to a classic expression of Reformed theology: the Westminster Standards.

 Let me take you back to seventeenth-century England—1643, to be precise.

 King Charles I was increasingly hostile to the Puritans and their Reformed theology.
 And members of Parliament—many of whom were Puritans and Puritan sympathizers—were becoming increasingly aggrieved by the king.
 They were convinced that there was still a lot of work to be done in the Church of England, that it still needed to be reformed in light of Scripture.

 Although the English Church had separated itself from Rome during the English Reformation more than one hundred years earlier, the Puritans felt it hadn’t gone far enough.
 So, with that in mind, Parliament called upon Reformed theologians to meet at Westminster Abbey.
 Their job was to advise Parliament on issues of worship, doctrine, government, and discipline in the Church of England.